-I am the Lemonman and I want to tell you about my day.
-It started out as any ordinary day.
-Called my two friends Miss Strawberry and Mr. Celery and we were going to have a cool picnic in the park.
-But, alas my plans went astray as I was lead astray too.
+I am the Lemonman, and I want to tell you about my day.
+It started like any ordinary day.
+I called my two friends Miss Strawberry and Mr. Celery, and we were going to have a cool picnic in the park.
+But, alas, my plans went astray as I was lead astray too.

-But, unfortunately I got conned into a game of chance by a Toad who I did not defeat
+Unfortunately, I got conned into a game of chance by a Toad who I did not defeat.

-I lost my precious basket of treats by signing something I he gave to me
+I lost my precious basket of treats by signing something he gave to me.

 The Toad needs help to find his way back to where you came from

 The story itself is a creative story about animated fruits and vegetables who gained their human-like qualities through magic.
 The main character, the Lemonman, is a friendly fellow with a good heart who simply wants to spend a day with his friends having a picnic.
-However, on the way to the park, the Lemonman meets up with two troublemakers, one of which ends up swindling the Lemonman.
+However, on the way to the park, the Lemonman meets up with two troublemakers, ending up swindling the Lemonman.

 Overall, this book is a fun read that children are sure to enjoy.
 This is the first of an entire series of books about the Lemonman, so if your children enjoy the character, there should soon be more to share with them!
 It looks like the future is indeed looking sunny for our new yellow friend!